alissa-huskey/python-class/docs/tools/replit.md

 significant change and definitely before you walk away from your code.
 You can go to bed angry, just don't go to bed without committing and pushing your code.

-Here are the steps to follow in Repl.it.
+Here are the steps to follow in Replit.

 **In the Console**